 Sanja Matsuri is a 3-day Japanese festival held in late May that attracts over 1.8 million visitors.
 Held in Tokyo's Asakusa neighborhood, the activities center around popular tourist attractions Asakusa Shrine and Sensō-ji Temple.

 The entire town whips into a festive fervor during this time as representatives parade about 100 mikoshi (portable shrines) through the streets and show them off to spectators.

-The sheer scale and energy of the event have captivated the hearts and minds of many - even foreigners! - and quite a number of people make special arrangements to visit again and again to take part each year.
+The sheer scale and energy of the event have captivated the hearts and minds of many people.
+Many visitors make special arrangements to visit again and again to take part each year.

 But what exactly is the Sanja Matsuri, and what are some of its must-see sights and activities?
 We asked a few long-term foreign residents in the area for their recommendations.

 Main image photo credit: Asakusa Shrine